fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 just find the hadith that mentions 10 signs

 increase of riba ,  noone will be able to escape the dust of it

+Muslims will lose Constantinople (Istanbul).
+Then Constantinople will be re-conquerred and then Dajjal will appear.
+When Dajjal appears, the safest place will be Madinah and Makkah.

 </details>